Vayalathala: Schools

 Three primary schools are functioning in this village and one government operated old age home at Puthmon Junction.

 Landmarks

-The village has a post office, playground for volley ball (panchayath stadium) Primary health centre, Ayurvedic hospital, nursery school, Arts and Sports Club.
-The relationship between the people are very healthy and majority of the people cultivate rubber.
+The village has a post office, playground for volleyball (panchayath stadium) Primary health centre, Ayurvedic hospital, nursery school, Arts and Sports Club.
+The majority of the people cultivate rubber.

 Transport

 There are a few private buses and a KSRTC bus from Pathanamthitta Depot operating in this area.